bigchaindb/bigchaindb/docs/server/source/quickstart.md

 $ bigchaindb start
 ```

-J. Verify BigchainDB Server setup by visiting the BigchainDB Root Url in your browser (if not changed during installation):
+J. Verify BigchainDB Server setup by visiting the BigchainDB Root URL in your browser:
 ```text
 $ http://127.0.0.1:9984/
 ```